breuleux/earl-grey/README.md

 Asynchronous code
 -----------------

-Much like ES6, EG has generators.
-Much like ES7, it has async and await keywords.
+Like ES6, EG has generators.
+Like ES7, it has async and await keywords.

 ### Generators